-Each department chooses its own TAs, so you would need to discuss options for becoming a TA with your departmental advisor.
+Each department chooses its own TAs and ITAs, so you would need to discuss options for becoming an ITA with your departmental advisor.

-This exam is required of students whose home language is other than English who are offered a TAship for the first time.
-The exam determines if you can communicate clearly enough to be given sole teaching responsibilities over an undergraduate class.
+This certification process is required of students whose home language is other than English and who are offered a TAship for the first time.
+The certification process determines if you can communicate clearly enough in English to be given sole teaching responsibilities in an undergraduate learning context.

-UCSB’s Graduate Division requires international TAs to take the exam, and has authorized the EMS Program to administer it.
+UCSB’s Graduate Division requires international TAs to be certified, and has authorized the EMS Program to administer the ITA Certification and Evaluation process.

-The exam consists of a short presentation on an academic topic, which you will prepare in advance.
+The certification process may consist of a short presentation on an academic topic, which you will prepare in advance.
 You will present it to two UCSB faculty members, one from the EMS Program and one from the department which is offering you the TAship.
 After your presentation, those faculty will decide your evaluation result.

 Three results are possible: